maud-em/UWM-GI-Tracts-/README.md

 * uwm-transunet-2-5d-training-tf.ipynb: A Training notebook where a TransUNet model is trained on the dataset

 Notebooks Kaggle:

+**NB** I was unable to change my Kaggle Notebook options to **public** because of the close deadline for the competition.
+Please see the updated Github notebooks for reference.

 * EDA https://www.kaggle.com/code/maudcomboul/uwm-gi-tract-segmentation-eda-only
 * Training with Data Augmentation https://www.kaggle.com/code/maudcomboul/uwm-transunet-2-5d-aug-training-tf
 * Training on Dice Loss https://www.kaggle.com/code/maudcomboul/uwm-transunet-2-5d-training-tf